 2- ODS (Operational Data Store)

-In ODS, the DWH refreshes in real-time.
-Therefore, organizations often use it for routine enterprise activities, such as storing records of the employees.
-Business processes also use ODS as a source for providing data to the EDW.
+In ODS, the DWH refreshes in real time.
+Therefore, organizations often use it for routine enterprise activities, such as storing records of employees.
+Business processes also use ODS to provide data to the EDW.

 3- Data Mart

 The EDW stores the data from the data mart in the ODS daily/weekly (or as configured).
 The ODS acts as a staging area for data integration.
-It then sends the data to the EDW to store it and use for BI purposes.
+It then sends the data to the EDW to store for BI purposes.

 Why do Businesses Need Data Warehousing and Business Intelligence?